 Native American groups have lived in the area now known as New York for thousands of years, and European settlement of the area didn’t begin until the 15th century.
 In the 1600s, the Dutch West India Company began a colony called “New Amsterdam” and expanded their living quarters into what we know now as Manhattan.
 The local population boomed, and the New Amsterdam area became known as a trade hub between the Dutch, Europeans, and the New World.
 By the mid-1600s, the British took control and kept it until after the Revolutionary War.
-During the 19th century, the melting pot of New York that the city is now famous for began to take shape as Ellis Island welcomed millions of immigrants from Ireland, Italy, Germany.
-All sorts of ethnic and faith backgrounds settled throughout the five boroughs.
-Today, New York symbolizes the promise of an America with open arms for all types of citizens, and New York’s food, attractions, and cultural institutions celebrate that diversity.
+During the 19th century, the melting pot of New York that the city is now famous for began to take shape as Ellis Island welcomed millions of immigrants from Ireland, Italy, and Germany.
+People from around the world settled throughout the five boroughs.
+Today, New York symbolizes the promise of an America with open arms for all types of people, and New York’s food, attractions, and cultural institutions celebrate that diversity.

-For a glimpse of New York’s famous shopping scene, it’s better to find a nearby subway station and hop over to Fifth Avenue and along Madison Avenue than to stick around the port where New York cruises dock.
-The windows at Macy’s and Bloomingdales attract thousands of eyes during the holiday season, and Manhattan is home to every luxury brand under the sun, from Chanel to Gucci and beyond.
-Soho boasts many of the biggest names in fashion, retail, and luxury.
-Of course, souvenir shacks with memorabilia of the Statue of Liberty, Times Square, and the Chrysler Building aren’t hard to find.
+For a glimpse of New York’s famous shopping scene, find a nearby subway station and head to Fifth Avenue or Madison Avenue, where you’ll find every luxury brand under the sun.
+SoHo boasts many of the biggest names and rising brands in fashion and design, while the windows of famous department stores like Macy’s and Bloomingdales attract thousands of eyes during the an.
+Of course, souvenir shacks with memorabilia of the Statue of Liberty, Times Square, and the Chrysler Building aren’t hard to find either.

 The U.S. Dollar (USD) is the official currency of NYC, and you’ll find ATMs are widespread.
-On New York cruises, most major credit cards are accepted as well, but it’s helpful to carry cash with you when you shop at bodegas.
+Most major credit cards are accepted as well, but it’s helpful to carry cash with you when you shop at bodegas.
 Many bars have a minimum purchase amount for credit or debit card use.